istobarton/sandboxApp/README.md

 -Styling Guide font mispelled.
 Font source: https://www.google.com/fonts/specimen/Rajdhani -Don't forget you have glyphcons available
--Make sure you add issues at 4PM and write out next steps
+-Make sure you add issues at 4PM and write out next steps -Add contact information to footer
+-Does this need to adjust the content within the APP image?
+Or is this just styling?
+Adjust for timing.
+-Are the '<>' on the user input form actual tags or images?